Skip to main content

 SuggestionDescription

-Advance noticeLet child know what's happening, no surprises
+Advance noticeLet the child know what's happening, no surprises

 Positive framing"After this, there won't be any smell"